rbredow/robbredow.com/content/projects/2019-04-11-making-solo-a-star-wars-story.md

 featured: true
 ---

-My book, [*ILM Presents: **Making Solo** A Star Wars Story*](https://amzn.to/3RuXRgi) is out and I got to sit down with the team at [StarWars.com](https://www.starwars.com/news/rob-bredow-making-solo-book-interview) to chat a bit about the story behind the book.
+My book, [*ILM Presents: **Making Solo** A Star Wars Story*](https://amzn.to/3RuXRgi) is out and I got to sit down with the team at [StarWars.com](https://www.starwars.com/news/rob-bredow-making-solo-book-interview) to chat a bit about the book.

 Excerpts from the interview below...